hsh2001/apple-dark-mode/README.en.md

 }
 ```

-The page used for the test can be found by pressing [here](https://tmdgus0084.github.io/apple-dark-mode/).
+You can see the page used in test by clicking [here](https://tmdgus0084.github.io/apple-dark-mode/).
-I hope you will explore and develop more resources for user experience of a variety of users.
+I hope you will explore more resources and develop for a wide variety of experiences of many users.
+Please click this STAR⭐️ if this article is helpful!!
-If this article helps, press the star⭐️ please!
-Thank you.
+Thank you for reading.